NuTyX/packages-x86_64/README.md

 Contributions are welcome

-This git is under construction
+This git is under construction, for tests only.

 ### How to test this git :